 Antonides was a four-year starter on the mound for the Oilers from 2003-06 and led them to the GLIAC Tournament Finals in 2005.
 He is near the top of many career categories including starts, innings pitched and strikeouts.

 Following his collegiate days, Antonides had a stint in the New York State League as well as with the River City Rascals of the Frontier League.
 He then returned to Findlay as a graduate assistant for the Oilers where he helped lead them to the GLIAC Tournament Finals in 2008.

 Antonides began his coaching career in 2004 as an Assistant Coach for Troy American Legion Post #43 Baseball under Head Coach Irvin “Frosty” Brown.
 He helped guide them to several State Legion, Connie Mack and NABF World Series appearances.

 Antonides earned a Bachelor's degree in Physical Education in 2006 and a Master's in Education Administration from The University of Findlay in 2008.

-He currently resides in Columbus with his wife Patricia and son Aidan.
+He currently resides in Columbus with his wife Patricia, son Aidan and daughter Colleen.